robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/view-designer-conversion-tasks.md

 ### <a name="option-2-update-your-log-queries"></a>Opção 2: atualizar suas consultas de log

-Em sua consulta, adicione a linha `| where TimeGenerated {TimeRange}` : como no exemplo a seguir:
+Em sua consulta, adicione a linha: `| where TimeGenerated {TimeRange}` como no exemplo a seguir:

 Consulta original
 ```KQL